NorfairKing/super-user-spark/doc/deployment.md

 ## During deployment
 #### Bad
-- There is not enough space on the destination device to deploy the file.
+- There is not enough space on the destination device to deploy the file or directory.

 ## After a depoyment
 ### Destination